SuperCowPowers/zat/README.md

 The BAT Python package supports the processing and analysis of Bro data with Pandas, scikit-learn, and Spark

+### Recent: Large Log to Dataframe Improvements
+See our recent work on improving Pandas dataframes from large log files: [Large Dataframes](docs/large_dataframes.md)

 ## BroCon 2017 Presentation

 Data Analysis, Machine Learning, Bro, and You!